 The configuration conditions of the TOE, which are the assumptions of this evaluation, are described in the guidance documents shown in Chapter 6.
-TOE administrator needs to activate the security functions of the TOE and to configure the TOE as described in the appropriate guidance documents for secure use.
+In order to use the TOE securely as ensured by the evaluation, TOE administrator must configure the TOE as described in the appropriate guidance documents.
 If these setting values are changed to different values from those described in the guidance documents, such cases are not included in the assurance of this evaluation.